jaredwebber/every-day-app/README.md

 # every-day-app

-Habit tracker mobile app, take variable input not solely a checkmark for the day.
+Habit tracker mobile app, take numeric input not solely a checkmark for the day.
-Though likely could accomodate Android as react-native is designed to be multi-platform, the current build is tested on ios.
+Though likely could accomodate Android as react-native is designed to be multi-platform, the current build is only tested on ios.

 Built Using [React Native](https://reactnative.dev)